getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.01.01.0.md

 url: "2017/01/01/solus-releases-iso-snapshot-2017.01.01.0"
 ---

-We're proud to announce the release of our first snapshot, 2017.01.01.0, across our Budgie and MATE editions.
+We're happy to be kicking off the new year with the release of our **first ISO snapshot**, 2017.01.01.0, across our Budgie and MATE editions.

 ## General

-### Out-Of-The-Box Experience Improvements
+### Improvements To The Out-Of-The-Box Experience

-The out-of-the-box experience for using shipped applications in Solus has improved, as we've worked towards enabling a larger set of features for them.
+The out-of-the-box experience for shipped applications in Solus has improved, as we've worked towards enabling a larger set of features for them.

 - A larger set of devices are now supported for MTP mounting, thanks to an upgraded libmtp.
 - Evince can now handle PS and XPS files.
 - Our package manager, eopkg, has received performance improvements as well as a fix to statelessness that'd cause the Software Center to hang.
 - Instances where a corrupted cursor would appear while using Firefox have been resolved.
-- VLC now can play content from SMB shares and SFTP locations.
+- VLC can now play content from SMB shares and SFTP locations.
 We've also done work on enabling subtitles for certain content played via MKV files.

-Alongside those targeted improvements, we're also benefitting from the continuous improvements to Firefox.
-Solus ships with Firefox 50.1.0, which brings security fixes on top of the various improvements to the Firefox 50 series, such as built-in emojis (*that's all the rage these days, right? 🎉*).
+Alongside those targeted improvements, Solus ships with Firefox 50.1.0 and Thunderbird 45.6.0.
+Firefox 50.1.0 brings security fixes on top of the various improvements to the Firefox 50 series, such as built-in emojis (*those are all the rage these days, right? 🎉*) and Thunderbird 45.6.0 delivers various bug and security fixes.

 ### Graphics and Kernel

-Solus 2017.01.01.0 ships the latest stable branch of the Linux Kernel, 4.8.15, as well as 13.0.2 of the OpenGL compatible 3D graphics library, Mesa.
+Solus 2017.01.01.0 ships with the latest stable branch of the Linux Kernel, 4.8.15, as well as 13.0.2 of the OpenGL compatible 3D graphics library, Mesa.
-Via DoFlicky, our Hardware Drivers utility, we also provide the latest of the NVIDIA proprietary drivers:
+Via DoFlicky, our Hardware Drivers utility, we provide the latest of the NVIDIA proprietary drivers:

 - `nvidia-glx-driver` - 370.28
 - `nvidia-340-glx-driver` (340.xx series) - 340.101
 - `nvidia-304-glx-driver` (304.xx series) - 304.134

+### Installer

+Due to a subtle bug in the Installer, swap partitions were ignored when using custom mount points.
+This issue has since been resolved.

-### Software Center
+## Software Center

 This release of Solus ships with the latest version of our Software Center, v15, which features numerous improvements and bug fixes.

-#### Expanded Categories
+### Expanded Categories

 {{< altimg "2017/01/solus-sc-v15-new-categories.jpg" >}}